What Is Reverse Osmosis?

 4th Stage: Post-Filtration

-In the unlikely event whereby contaminants pass through the membrane, a carbon filter will act as a final protective layer that removes any remaining contaminants before the water is directed out via the faucet.
+In the unlikely event whereby contaminants pass through the membrane, a carbon filter will act as a final protective layer that removes any remaining impurities before the water is directed out via the faucet.

 Benefits And Drawbacks